 D and DR Divisional News

-Hearings in this division are being held in-person and are some hearings are still being held electronically, via Zoom
+Hearings in this division are being held in-person and are some hearings are still being held electronically, via Zoom.

 County Criminal Hearings to be held in-person are: